forax/civilizer/README.md

 On stack, value types are scalarized, on heap, non-null zero-default value type are flattened, i.e. stored without a pointer.

-By example, the field age declared below is stored as an int on heap because the value type `Age` is declared as @ZeroDefault and the field `age` is declared @NonNull.
+For example, the field age declared below is stored as an int on heap because the value type `Age` is declared as @ZeroDefault and the field `age` is declared @NonNull.
 ```java
   class AgeContainer {